astrologyapi/astro-api-php-client/README.md

-Astrology-API-PHP-Client
+Vedic-Rishi-Astro-API-PHP-Client
 ================================

-This is PHP client to consume Astrology APIs
+This is PHP client to consume Vedic Rishi Astro APIs

 Where to get API Key
 ====================